-Variations of law enforcement training tools exist, but not all provide the same results.
-Using screens and projectors gives an entirely different experience and result when compared to virtual reality (VR) goggles/headsets.
+Variations of virtual reality law enforcement training tools exist, but not all provide the same results.
+Using screens and projectors gives an entirely different experience and result when compared to virtual reality (VR) goggles/headsets or police virtual reality training.
 VR is an improving and promising technology, but it is still not up to the task of training officers.
-Training is a task that requires high fidelity environments that immerse officers.
+Training is a task that requires high-fidelity environments that immerse officers.

 Avoiding Negative Training

 Training scars – also called negative training – occurs when what you do in the classroom does not accurately match what is done in the real world.
 VR is lightweight and compact, plus the shiny new technology can sway agencies, but how is the training content?

 Marksmanship is just one example of how dangerous negative training can occur with VR.
 When aiming a replica weapon with VR goggles on, the ballistic accuracy is not accurate enough to provide an experience that transfers to the field.
 The movement is not realistic, and one company even has trainees sitting down in order to use a CEW device.
 Officers are seldom seated when deploying a CEW weapon, so this can cause accuracy issues when trainees are moved into a real-life situation.

 Quality & Depth of Training Content